kitnil/awesome/README.md

 - [dnsping](https://github.com/fortio/dnsping) - DNS Ping: to check packet loss and latency issues with DNS servers
 - [file-server](https://github.com/codenoid/file-server) - Multi-source file server [💾 | 💽 | 💿] 🧐
 - [repull](https://github.com/jdevelop/repull) - A tool to restart a Docker container with a newer version of the image
-- [GoCrawler](https://github.com/el10savio/GoCrawler) - A distributed web crawler implemented using Go, Postgres, RabbitMQ and Docker
+- [GoCrawler](https://github.com/el10savio/GoCrawler) - A distributed web crawler implemented using Go, Postgres, and RabbitMQ
 - [go-audio](https://github.com/Harry-027/go-audio) - An offline solution to convert pdfs into audiobooks
 - [v2ray-core](https://github.com/v2fly/v2ray-core) - A platform for building proxies to bypass network restrictions.
 - [ktunnel](https://github.com/omrikiei/ktunnel) - A cli that exposes your local resources to kubernetes